As an Amazon Associate I earn from qualifying purchases.

 A single duck breast.
 A packet of quail hearts.
 A deer tongue.
 A bag of stems of… something?
 Fish fillets from the Bush Administration.
 An elk roast older than your dog.
 Sigh.
 This is what freezer debris looks like, a sad tale of freezer burn meat.

-The detritus lurking in the dark, desolate corners of your kitchen freezer, or even more remote, your box freezer, is, under these odd circumstances we’re all living in, beginning to emerge the way mammoth tusks do as the Siberian permafrost goes the way of, well, mammoths.
+The detritus lurking in the dark, desolate corners of your kitchen freezer, or even more remote, your chest freezer, covered in ice crystals, is beginning to emerge the way mammoth tusks do as the Siberian permafrost goes the way of, well, mammoths.

 Freezer burn meat happens to everyone.
 A vacuum sealed bag breaks its seal.
 A hunk of fish or beef outlasts the protection that plastic wrap and butcher paper once offered.
 Or, a previously careless moment is revealed: You meant to use that piece of chicken loose in a plastic bag on the weekend, but forgot.
 Now which weekend was that?